switch to system theme

 The Unexpected Link Between Your Oral Health and Dementia

-By Monarchy Media LLC on September 26, 2024 at 1:05 PM
+Written by Monarchy Media LLC on September 26, 2024 at 1:05 PM

 When you think about protecting your brain from conditions like dementia, diet and exercise probably come to mind first.
 However, recent research has uncovered a surprising connection between oral health and cognitive function.
 At Complete Health Dentistry, we believe in a holistic approach to health, recognizing that your mouth is not an isolated part of your body but intricately connected to your overall well-being.